All About Body Mass Index

 Are you a healthy weight?
 With 66% of Irish adults currently overweight or obese, more and more of us are paying attention to our weight.
 But how much is too much?
 What if I weigh too little?
 When is it time to take action?
 Being a healthy weight is not just about how you look and feel now but about your overall health as you get older.

 If you become obese, you are more likely to develop health problems around heart disease, diabetes and even cancer.
 You also put a lot of pressure on to your joints.
 Did you know that if you gain 1lb (0.5kg) in weight you put 4lbs (2kg) of pressure on your knees?
 People who are obese are 8 times for likely to develop knee arthritis as they get older.
-Being underweight can also affect your health especially things like osteoporosis and fertility.
+Being underweight can also affect your health, putting you at greater risk of health issues such as osteoporosis, decreased muscle strength, hypothermia, lowered immunity, anaemia, and for women, irregular periods and a decreased chance of becoming pregnant.

 Body Mass Index or BMI is a way of checking to see if you are a healthy weight.
 BMI uses your height and weight to calculate if you are a healthy weight, overweight or underweight.
 You can check your BMI using a BMI chart or there are many websites that have a BMI calculator.
 If you want to work out your own BMI, this is how to do it: